microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ```

 As you might expect, we have the ability to read its value and command it to roll.
 However, we also need to declare an
 event `"diceRolled"` in our interface.
-We'll fire this event whenever the die is rolled (using
+We'll fire this event whenever the dice is rolled (using
 [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)).

 This event is particularly important because we're building a collaborative experience.
 It's how each client will
-observe that other clients have rolled the die remotely, so they know to update with the new value.
+observe that other clients have rolled the dice remotely, so they know to update with the new value.

 ## Implementing the model